bp/resqpy/docs/tutorial/well_basics.rst

     trajectory.write_hdf5()
     trajectory.create_xml()

-This is followed by writing to the epc with the following, which will include both the MdDatum and the Trajectory objects:
+This is followed by writing to the epc with the following, which will include all the new objects:

 .. code-block:: python